 - Weight: Another measurement needed for BMI and body composition calculations.

 - Body composition/body fat: Called either of these two names, this measurement can be done in several ways, either by calculation or using a specific tool, the calipers.

-- Circumference measurements: These are an excellent way to keep track of how a client is performing during their time working out with you.
-For example, sometimes when weight loss hits a plateau and it often does, you can still motivate a client as these measurements continue to fall.
-So make sure you continue to track measurements around the waist, hips and thighs.
+- Circumference measurements: These are an excellent way to track a client’s performance while working out with you.
+For example, sometimes, when weight loss hits a plateau and it often does, you can still motivate a client as these measurements continue to fall.
+So ensure you continue tracking measurements around the waist, hips, and thighs.

-- Other measurements: No matter what the goals of your client, be it to build muscle or to lose weight, for example, it’s also key to track a range of other body measurements.
+- Other measurements: No matter what the goals of your client are, be it to build muscle or to lose weight, for example, it’s also key to track a range of other body measurements.
 These should include shoulders, neck, biceps, chest, hips, thighs, and calves.

 Test cardiovascular fitness

 Despite what they tell you or what they may have written down in their questionnaire, you still need to take the time to see where a new client’s current cardiovascular fitness stands.